-The liquidity in business definition is how quickly your assets can be converted to cash.
-If you’re a business owner, you know business liquidity is important because it not only represents the underlying financial health of your business but also allows your business to quickly pivot in response to certain circumstances or opportunities.
+The liquidity is how quickly your assets can be converted to cash.
+If you’re a business owner, you know business liquidity is important.
+It not only represents the underlying financial health of your business, but also allows your business to quickly pivot in response to certain circumstances or opportunities.

 Without cash and cash equivalents, a business is at the mercy of market conditions.
 Sort of like a sailboat being tossed about by waves.
 A highly liquid business, on the other hand, is like a sailboat that can weather any storm.